Codenhance/codenhance.github.io/open-source-classroom/index.md

 date:   2015-12-16 15:12:07
 ---

+If you're looking to teach, tutor, or mentor beginning programmers, you've got your work cut out for you.
+Different learning styles, varying levels of knowledge, and a subject area which is a moving target all conspire to see you run ragged as an instructor.
+Luckily, there is help available -- lots of help.
+It comes in the form of open source textbooks, tools, and even games, all created to make being a teacher (and a learner) easier than ever before.

-I completed a Master's degree in Information and Computer Science last summer, and started teaching my first university class (Python Programming) about two weeks later.
+A bit of context: I completed a Master's degree in Information and Computer Science last summer, and started teaching my first university class (Python Programming) about two weeks later.
 I'm a self-taught programmer who mostly learned on the job.
 I've never taken a Python class.
-To add to the fun, my students ranged from true beginners who had never written a line of code to experienced programmers looking to try out a new language.
+To add to the fun, my students ranged from true beginners who had never written a line of code to experienced programmers trying out a new language.
 By rights I should have been doomed from the start.

-## Open source saved my life
+## Open source courseware to the rescue

-Despite the challenges presented by my students' diversity of experience and interests, we managed to get through the semester with a minimum of soul-crushing boredom, and several students even learned some Python along the way.
+Despite the challenges presented by my students' diversity of experience and interests, we managed to get through the semester with a minimum of soul-crushing boredom.
 This was facilitated entirely by the wealth of open source educational materials and tools available in the Python universe.

+Just like open source software, open source courseware refers to books, tutorials, games and quizzes that are free to use, share, and even modify.
+There are a number of open source licenses avaialble to creators of content, including  the [GNU Public License](http://opensource.org/licenses/gpl-license), the [MIT](http://opensource.org/licenses/MIT) and [BSD](http://opensource.org/licenses/BSD-2-Clause) licenses, and several variations of the [Creative Commons](https://creativecommons.org/licenses/) license.
+They vary in what they permit, but what's important is that they're _all_ free to use in your classroom.

 Instead of forcing students to spend $150 on a dry textbook and type through examples that confuse half of the class while boring the other half to tears, I was able to lift the textbook requirement entirely.
-Instead of one overpriced book, the class used several high-quality, up-to-date, *free* books.
+Instead of one overpriced book, the class used several high-quality, up-to-date, _free_ books.
 Instead of trudging through the same old "implement a linked list" or "build a library lending app" examples that so failed to inspire me during my own education, I was able to assign students tasks like "simulate a galaxy," "design primers for a biological experiment," "make a platformer video game," or "build a web service."

-## Open source textbooks
+## Open source Python textbooks

-Help for the beginners in the class came in the form of Charles Severance's [Python for Informatics](http://www.pythonlearn.com/html-270/) book (CC BY-NC-SA 3.0).
+Help for the beginners in the class came in the form of Charles Severance's [Python for Informatics](http://www.pythonlearn.com/html-270/) book (Creative Commons license).
 This is the same textbook used in Coursera's "Programming for Everybody" course.
-Not every student needed such a gentle introduction to the language, and I offered points to any student who typed the code examples from the book and blogged about what they learned.
+I offered points to any student who typed the code examples from the book and blogged about what they learned.

-More experienced programmers who wanted a different kind of introduction to Python were able to jump right in to game programming thanks to the GPL-licensed [Pygame](http://www.pygame.org) module and Al Sweigart's textbook [Invent Your Own Computer Games with Python](http://inventwithpython.com/chapters/) (CC BY-NC-SA 3.0).
+More experienced programmers who wanted a different kind of introduction to Python were able to jump right in to game programming thanks to the GPL-licensed [Pygame](http://www.pygame.org) module and Al Sweigart's Creative Commons-licensed textbook [Invent Your Own Computer Games with Python](http://inventwithpython.com/chapters/).
 The students who opted for this approach got points for typing example code from the textbook, and eventually learned to modify the code to create their own games.

 ## Open source libraries and docs